 Porotos Granados

 A summer stew of fresh cranberry beans simmered with ground sweet corn, squash and a sofrito of onion, tomato and ají.
-Mestizo to its core, it weaves together the indigenous trio of beans, corn and squash with Spanish technique.
+Mestizo to its core, it brings together the indigenous trio of beans, corn and squash with Spanish technique.

 Creamy and comforting, the broth thickens with corn and melting squash into something between a stew and a porridge.
 The fresh beans are soft and earthy, the basil lifts it with a sweet anise note, and a whisper of ají keeps it warm rather than hot.